TAHA-brazy/wing-cfd-analysis/README.md

 🧠 Conclusion

-This project demonstrates a complete aerodynamic workflow from preliminary sizing to advanced CFD analysis.
-The results confirm the effectiveness of winglets in improving aerodynamic performance and highlight the importance of validation through multiple modeling approaches.
+At an angle of attack of 6°, the integration of canted winglets resulted in measurable aerodynamic improvements, including a drag reduction of approximately 3% and a lift increase of about 8%, leading to an overall efficiency improvement of around 11%.
+These results confirm the effectiveness of winglets in enhancing aerodynamic performance.
+The consistency between ANSYS Fluent and OpenVSP results further supports the reliability of the simulation approach.